• Skip to primary navigation

 • 1 bay leaf

-• Dash Worcetershire sauce (Make sure to choose a GF brand)
+• Dash Worcestershire sauce (Make sure to choose a GF brand)

 French Onion Beef Stew in the Instant Pot

-This delicious meal can easily be cooked in your instant pot with a few minor adjustments.
+This delicious meal can easily be cooked in your instant pot with minor adjustments.
+When cutting up your potatoes and carrots, make the pieces very large.
+They will cook much more quickly than the stew meat.
 Place the meat and vegetables in the instant pot.
-Mix all liquid ingredients and spices (except the tapioca and corn starch) together and pour the mixture over the top.
+Mix all liquid ingredients and spices (except the tapioca) and pour the mixture over the top.

-As soon as you open the cover, immediately add the tapioca and stir it in.
-Close the lid again and let it thicken for a few a few minutes.
-You can also thicken with corn starch if you prefer.
-(First dissolve the corn starch in cold water, then add it to the boiling stew.)
-When using an instant pot, it is very important that you wait until the end to add the thickening.
+Remove the cover from the instant pot, add the tapioca, and stir.
+Set your instant pot to sauté, and allow the liquid to boil for a few minutes while the stew thickens.
+Alternatively, you can thicken the stew with cornstarch.
+(First, dissolve 2-3 T of cornstarch in 2 T cold water, then add it to the boiling stew.)
+When using an instant pot, you must wait until the end of cooking to add the thickening.
 If you try to cook the meal with the thickening included, the pot will go to BRN mode and you will have to transfer your meal to the oven.
 I know this from experience!

 I love being able to cook stew quickly!